2D Cameras

 Verascope 40 Richard Stereo Viewer

 Just prior to WWII, Richard introduced the Verascope F40.
 This camera pointed the way to modern (meaning post war) style 7 perforation European format stereo film cameras.
 The "40" viewer used a modified Taxiphote lens board, combined with a simple film transport mechanism and transposing prisms.
-With the advent of Kodachrome film, i t was no longer necessary to make contact prints.
+With the advent of Kodachrome film, it was no longer necessary to make contact prints.
 A transposing viewer could directly view the uncut film.
 The early ones like this example were made with a wood body.
 Later models are made from bakelite, or some other similar hard plastic material.

 Belcaskop